Externalities in Chore Division: Existence of Fair Allocations

 \section{Existence of Fair Allocations}

-In the classical model, when there are two agents, an envy-free (and therefore proportional) allocation is possible if the cake is cut into two pieces that one agent values equally and the other agent chooses its favorite piece.
-In the presence of externalities, the equivalent result holds.
-Theorem $2$ leads to the conclusion.
-Branzei et al. \cite{Brnzei2013ExternalitiesIC} show that there exists a proportional and swap envy-free allocation that requires a single cut when $n=2$.
-Now we present that the same result occurs in a chore division with externalities.
+In the classical model, when there are two agents, an envy-free (and therefore proportional) allocation is possible if the chore is cut into two pieces that one agent values equally and the other agent chooses its favorite piece.
+In this section, we focus on the number of cuts required while finding allocations under fairness constraints.
+Focusing on the number of cuts is important because agents may prefer to take a contiguous piece rather than a union of crumbs.